 Case studies of effective traditional marketing campaigns targeting Generation X

-- Subaru’s “Love” Campaign: Subaru’s long-running “Love” campaign has been very successful with Generation X. The campaign uses TV commercials to tell relatable stories about love, family, and the role Subaru vehicles play in their customers’ lives.
+- Subaru’s “Love” Campaign: Subaru’s long-running “Love” campaign has been very successful with Generation X. The campaign uses TV commercials to tell relatable stories about love, family, and Subaru vehicles’ role in their customers’ lives.

 - Geico’s Radio Ads: Geico has effectively used radio advertising to target Gen X, creating memorable and humorous ads that stick with listeners.